Hi, my name is Mariana Vidmar.

-I'm a journalist, freelance artist and founder & coordinator of the Croatian Center for Active Animal and Nature Protection "Key".
+I'm a journalist, vet tech student, freelance artist and founder of the Croatian Center for Active Animal and Nature Protection "Key".

 From 2011. till 2015.
 I ran an educational-activist non-profit NGO called "Stop speciesism" (Stop specizmu) whose goal was to inform about social injustices and to promote alternatives, with the goal of educating the public about veganism, non-speciesism and the abolitionist approach to animal rights.

 As of 2016., we expanded our area of activity and launched the first